Updated 27th March 2021

 And the winner is….

-If you haven’t already sussed it out, we recommend you start with either fine wood shavings (pet bedding) or compressed wood pellets both as a soak in the base of the solids bucket and as a cover material.
+I recommend you start with either fine wood shavings (pet bedding) or compressed wood pellets both as a soak in the base of the solids bucket and as a cover material.

 They’re both readily available, easy to store and very dry on purchase.
 But, as mentioned above, they’ll work even better is they are left outside to ‘age’ for a while.

 Shredded garden clippings probably perform the best overall as a bio filter, but don’t look as ‘neat’ as the pellets or shavings – personally this doesn’t bother me, but it might bother you.
-Best of all, barring the electricity to run the shredder and a bit of your time, they’re free!
+Best of all, apart the electricity to run the shredder and a bit of your time, they’re free!

 Of course, if your compost toilet manufacturer specifically recommends something else, then you should follow their recommendations until you are familiar with the product and whole emptying and composting process.